-If using a tent consider the best location to place your tent as it will stick out in plain sight, generate heat and noise, and will house equipment that will need safe, undisturbed access to electricity.
+If using a tent, consider the best location to place it as it will stick out in plain sight, generate heat and noise, and house equipment that will need safe, undisturbed access to electricity.

 After choosing your desired grow location and the number of plants you wish to grow (1-5), the next step will be to consider potential equipment needs.

 - Grow Tent: Grow tents come in different sizes.
-The appropriate size will depend on your available space and how many plants you decide to grow at one time.
-A grow tent will keep vegetation contained and will inhibit unwanted light and other disturbances from interfering with the grow operation.
+The appropriate size will depend on your available space and how many plants you choose to grow.
+A grow tent will contain vegetation and prevent unwanted light and other disturbances from interfering with the grow operation.
 Alternatively, your grow room can be an entire room, a shed, or greenhouse.